nanguoyu/model-folding-universal/README.md

 - In case you installed the FFCV, you can go to [prepare_dataset.py](./prepare_dataset.py) to generate `.beton` dataset files.
 - In case you do not want to use FFCV, image dataset will be automatically downloaded from torchvision at the 1st time you run the code.

-For LLM dataset
-The dataset will be automatically downloaded from Hugging Face.
+For LLM dataset, the dataset will be automatically downloaded from Hugging Face.

 ### Prepare the model